 This is the clearest dividing line between the two products.

-Freed offers ICD-10 coding on its top (Premier) tier, with CPT coding in beta.
-Coding is an add-on capability rather than the heart of the product.
+Freed offers ICD-10 coding on its top tier (Premier), with CPT in beta.
+Coding is an add-on, not the core of the product.

 EMR / EHR integration